Terradue/doc-tep-geohazards/source/tutorials/mpic-etq.rst

 -----

-This tutorial introduce the use of the **MPIC-ETQ** service for the quantification of co-seismic displacement.
+This tutorial introduces the use of the **MPIC-ETQ** service for the quantification of co-seismic displacement.
 To this end we will process Sentinel-2 images acquired before and after the Ridgecrest earthquake (California, USA, 2019).

 Select the processing service
 =============================